dustymethod/improved-slider/README.md

 ![HSB screenshot](https://github.com/dustymethod/improved-slider/blob/master/resources/screenshotHSB.jpg "HSB screenshot")
 ![RGB screenshot](https://github.com/dustymethod/improved-slider/blob/master/resources/screenshotRGB.jpg "RGB screenshot")

+## Usage
+- With Adobe Photoshop CC installed
+- download the .zxp file in /packaged
+- download [zxpinstaller](http://zxpinstaller.com/) (This is just what I used; other .zxp installers may also work)
+- Launch photoshop
+- Open the panel: Window > Extensions > ExtraImproved Slider

 ## Issues
 - Switching fg/bg colors with "x" hotkey does not immediately update the panel (requires mouse over to update)
 - If the background color is selected (panel), but the foreground color is active (default color picker), sampling a color will update the panel's foreground color, instead of the background color.